astefanutti/metrics-aspectj/README.md

 ```

 At weaving time, _Metrics Aspects_ will detect the `@Metrics` annotation, scan all the declared methods of the target class
-that are annotated with the _Metrics_ annotations, then create and register the corresponding `Metric`s and finally
+that are annotated with some _Metrics_ annotations, then create and register the corresponding `Metric`s and finally
-weave its aspects around these methods so that at runtime, these generated `Metric`s get called according
+weave its aspects around these methods, so that at runtime, these generated `Metric`s get called according
-to the `Metrics` annotations specification.
+to the _Metrics_ annotations specification.

-### Registry Resolution and the `@Registry` Annotation
+### _Metrics_ Registry Resolution and the `@Registry` Annotation

 The `@Registry` annotation provides the way to declare the `MetricRegistry` to register the generated `Metric`s into.
 It targets classes and is ultimately used to create the `Metric`s and weave the _Metrics AspectJ_ aspects into the annotated class.